-Robin Gibson and Partners was a Brisbane-based architectural practice, formed by Gibson in 1957.
-In April 1973, it won a two-stage design competition for a new Queensland Art Gallery in South Brisbane.
+In April 1973, Gibson won a two-stage design competition for a new Queensland Art Gallery in South Brisbane.
 Later, Gibson's commission expanded to the design of the whole of the current Queensland Cultural Centre at South Bank, that also included the Queensland Performing Arts Complex, the Queensland Museum and the State Library of Queensland.
-The company was registered at the Office of Fair Trading in Queensland in 1994[6], and closed in May 2013, due to Gibson's ill health.35